-It is recommended to change the solution every night so that they get fresh supply of moisture every day to rehydrate the contact lenses.
-Never toss off the solution, instead, refill cases every time you take off your contacts from eyes for storage to reuse contacts the following morning.
+It is recommended to change the solution every night so that they get a fresh supply of moisture every day to rehydrate the contact lenses.
+Never toss off the solution, instead, refill cases every time you take off your contacts from your eyes for storage to reuse contacts the following morning.
 If you have more than one pair of contacts that you don’t use every day, you can refill with a fresh solution once every week to rehydrate the contact lenses.

 However, you may be appalled to still find some of your contacts drying out way too quickly.
 The possible reason is having water content above 42%.
 It seems like the solution is evaporating fast whereas in reality to keep their structure soft, the lenses absorb water from their surroundings.
 Hence the process is not of evaporation but absorption.